mike11207/single-gpu-passthrough-amd-gpu/README.md

 # single-gpu-passthrough-amd-gpu
 This is a guide for passing an AMD GPU to a Windows 10 Guest VM on Linux

+EDIT:
+Since I switched to an NVIDIA GPU I'll be throwing my new scripts in here too

 I will not cover hugepages and CPU pinning because I'm currently busy with school but I will try to update this guide when I'm not busy anymore.

 There are several outstanding guides covering this topic and you should check them out first If you have no idea about single gpu passthrough.